akhodakivskiy/VimFx/documentation/api.md

 ### Mode object

-A mode is an object with the follwing properties:
+A mode is an object with the following properties:

 - name(): `Function`.
 Returns a human readable name of the mode used in the help dialog and VimFx’s settings page in the Add-ons Manager.